tianhu/bighole/README.md

 ## Allow clients connect to the server

-You can use commands or modify the configuration file `wg0.conf`.
+You can use a wg command or modify the configuration file `wg0.conf`.

-### Method 1 - use wg command line
+### Method 1 - use a command line

 `sudo wg set wg0 peer <client-public-key> allowed-ips 10.0.9.2/32`